-My favorite wineries in Waipara include Waipara Springs (which also has an excellent on-site restaurant), Waipara Hills, and Terrace Edge Vineyard.
-If you want to taste the delicious wines, why not join a guided winery tour (so you don’t have to drive).
-Most tours depart from Christchurch and are between 4-5 hours in duration.
-These boutique wine tours typically include a light lunch like a sharing platter to be enjoyed at one of the scenic wineries.
-This half-day tour from Christchurch is highly recommended.
+My favorite wineries in Waipara include Waipara Springs (which also has an excellent on-site restaurant), and Terrace Edge Vineyard.
+If you want to taste the delicious wines, why not join a guided winery tour (so you don’t have to drive)?

-Alternatively, rent a bike from Action Bicycle Club and cycle the 10 km winery bike trail, stopping at several wineries along the way.
+Alternatively, you can rent a bike from Action Bicycle Club and cycle the 10 km (6.2 mi) winery bike trail, stopping at several wineries along the way.
 The track is relatively easy, with only a few uphill sections.

-As for accommodation options in the Waipara region, there are plenty of good choices, from the luxurious Waipara River Estate to the very stylish Black Estate B&B.
+As for accommodation options in the Waipara region, there are plenty of good choices!
+Here are a couple of my favorites:

+And here we are, arriving at our final destination on this epic road trip!
 Christchurch is the largest city on the South Island and the second largest in New Zealand (with Auckland taking first place).
-This incredible city has a population of just under 400,000 people, and as you can imagine, there are loads of great things to do and excellent places to eat.
+This incredible city has a population of just under 400,000 people, and as you can imagine, there are loads of great things to do in Christchurch and excellent places to eat.

 Note: Christchurch is a huge hub for campervan companies.
 This is a great place to rent a campervan and start or end your road trip in New Zealand.

 Want to continue on another road trip?
-Why not drive from Christchurch to Queenstown, or a shorter option, Christchurch to Lake Tekapo or Christchurch to Mount Cook?!
+Why not rent a car in Christchurch and drive from Christchurch to Queenstown, or a shorter option, Christchurch to Lake Tekapo or Christchurch to Mount Cook?!
 All of these are awesome road trips well worth your time.